This Must be Paradise: A Prelude to Ubud

 As Bali, Indonesia progresses into modernity, the interference of both nature and culture that are closely related is evident through overdevelopment as one of the main factors.
 Amidst the issue, Ubud still stands as a paradise where both tradition and international influences try to harmonize.

-The timeless Balinese charm emanates in Ubud.
+The timeless Balinese charm emanates in prelude of Ubud.
 From lush jungles, graceful temples, people going about their daily lives, craftsmen, music in the air, to daily rituals that bless all—everything coexists with modernity through the presence of restaurants, shops, and hotels.

 Pass through Ubud city center, and a bridge in Campuhan or Tjampuhan will take everyone to places where multiculturalism flourish in Bali.
-Campuhan can be translated to mix, mingle, or blend—reflecting the area where everyone from all around the world meet with Balinese people and their culture, influencing one another.
+Campuhan translated to mix, mingle, or blend—reflecting the area where everyone from all around the world meet with Balinese people and their culture, influencing one another.
 A phenomenon in Ubud since Bali warmly welcomes foreigners in early 20th century.

-In Campuhan, artists and thinkers of Ubud can be traced through their homes, galleries, and hotels that still hold their legacy while being an active hub for creativity.
+In Campuhan, artists and thinkers of Ubud traceable through their homes, galleries, and hotels that still hold their legacy while being an active hub for creativity.
 The Pitamaha movement by Tjokorda Gde Agung Sukawati, I Gusti Nyoman Lempad, Walter Spies, and Rudolf Bonet is a result of the merging of minds between Balinese and foreigners in 1936 that helped shape the island’s art progress.
 Today, we can see the remnants of their works that inspire others, especially local artists with their contemporary art progression.

 The Balinese artists from Pita Maha inspired tourism through their canvas and paintworks, lending their style that developed beyond the movement.
 One of them was Ida Bagus Made with his mesmerizing monochrome creations that put Ubud and Bali into the international art world map.